• Skip to primary navigation

 Homemade Salsa with Roasted Garlic

 In case you haven’t noticed, I make salsa out just about everything!
 Like this Salsa Verde, with tomatillos.
 Or this Peach Salsa.
 How about Roasted Corn and Black Bean Salsa?
-I also make citrus salsa, pineapple edamame salsa, cherry salsa.
+I also make citrus salsa, and cherry salsa.
 Yum!
 I love them all!

 Canning salsa is so very easy!
 There is no reason not to make your own at home!
 With a few special tools that will cost under $50, you too, can have fresh from the garden salsa all year long!